cqb13/ti-programs/README.md

 To easily browse and download programs check out the website: [TI Programs](https://ti-programs.cqb13.dev/)

+## Using Programs

+To use these programs, you will need a TI calculator and a way to transfer the programs to the calculator.
+You can use a USB cable or a program like [TI Connect CE](https://education.ti.com/en/products/computer-software/ti-connect-ce-sw) to transfer the programs.
+You can also enter the programs manually on the calculator if you prefer.

+## Making Programs

+If you are interested in making your own programs, check out [Awesome TI Docs](https://github.com/TI-Toolkit/awesome-ti-docs/blob/main/README.md) for resources on learning TI-BASIC and programming for TI calculators.

 ## Contributing

 If you would like to add a program, please follow the guidelines below: